fastlane/fastlane/internal/notes/test_suite_parallelism.md

 That is why the remedy is to remove the subprocesses rather than to tune the worker count.
 About 180 examples each run a real `xcodebuild -showBuildSettings`; `Project#build_settings` memoises per instance and every example builds a fresh `Project`, so nothing is reused.
 Caching those would shorten the sequential run and halve the effective process count, which then lets the worker count rise. `FASTLANE_DISALLOW_XCODEBUILD_SETTINGS_LOOKUP` and the `disallow_xcodebuild_settings_lookup` option already exist to forbid the lookup; what is missing is a recorded fixture to answer from.

 Splitting also keeps finding order dependence that seeds do not.
-Rows T and Z came out of a worker seeing a subset no random order produces.
+Two of the defects fixed in [fastlane#30184](https://github.com/fastlane/fastlane/issues/30184) surfaced only because a worker saw a subset no random order produces.

 ## What rewriting the specs is worth